oberhamsi/ringo-webtutorial/mds/urlmatching_patterntomodule.md

 Url Pattern: mapping a module to Urls
 ---------------------------------------
 Our super simple URL mapping brought as far - with all the automatic parameter capturing & passing that is going on.
 Though for the admin backend we have to extend it.
 As I layed out above, all the backend actions will have the common prefix `/admin/`.
-The easiest way to setup a mapping for this is to put all the admin actions in a separate file - adminactions.js for example - and map every Url that starts with `/admin/` to that file.
-Easy:
+The easiest way to setup a mapping for this is to put all the admin actions in a separate module.
+Create adminactions.js to hold our `adminactions` module and map every Url that starts with `/admin/` to that module:

     // config.js
     exports.urls = [